vertyco/vrt-cogs/assistant/README.md

 - Assistant will automatically unregister cogs when they are unloaded
 - If a cog tries to register a function whos name already exists, an error will be logged and the function will not register
 - All functions **MUST** take `*args, **kwargs` as parameters
+- When importing actual function objects in your cogs, make sure to import librries `inside` of the function